 Hostels are budget accommodation geared towards young people who like to party.
 They are particularly popular for frugal students backpacking around Europe and South East Asia.
 My first hostel experience was in Budapest, Hungary.
 I arrived at a psychedelic rooftop party hostel that was right above a bass pumping nightclub.
 After a pub crawl, we ended up at the nightclub below my hostel where nobody believed that I could see my dorm from the dancefloor.
 The hostel had a really casual, close-friend atmosphere — unlike most stuffy, impersonal hotels.
 Instantly other people staying there invited me to drink with them after I checked in (Remember, it’s 8 pm somewhere in the world) and the staff joined us too.
 The international staff told us about how they worked in the hostel in exchange for a free bed and basic food.
 Being able to travel cheaply and meet lots of new people always intrigued me so when I wanted to stay in Seoul, South Korea for a month, working in a hostel seemed like a really fun idea.
 Turns out, it was more fun than I’d anticipated.

-We all shared a staff room of three bunk beds beside the reception and our duties were checking in guests, cleaning, serving drinks and making sure everyone was having a fun time.
+We all shared a staff room of three bunk beds beside the reception and our duties were checking in guests, hiring cleaning services like the air duct cleaning specialists serving The Dalles, serving drinks and making sure everyone was having a fun time.
 There were always interesting characters coming and going from around the world.
 One night, an American guest stripped down to his American flag printed underwear and danced on top of the pool table.
 Another time, the CCTV footage caught a couple getting too friendly at the bar.
 One of the most interesting characters was our boss.
 He loved bringing all the guests out for Korean Barbecue where he’d drink so much.
 It was rare to catch him sober after 8 pm but that’s what made him such a fun boss.
 At night we’d all go out clubbing, return to the hostel at 6 am and sleep for one hour, ready to start a 7 am shift.
 No clue how we did it but it’s not called a “party hostel” for nothing.

 Legally hostel volunteers work in a grey area depending on the country they’re in.
 Some governments view a free bed and food as a form of compensation which should be done on a non-tourist visa.
 “Visa hopping” is a common occurrence for work exchangers who want to stick around a hostel for a prolonged time.
 A British lad in the Korean hostel would fly to Japan for only one day every three months so that he could renew his South Korean tourist visa.
 He’d been doing it for more than a year and we never knew how he made an income while volunteering.
 Eric was able to stay at the hostel in Cambodia thanks to his friend’s advice, “In Cambodia, you can get anything done if you know the right people.
 My friend was telling me there’s this company who you give your passport to and they drive to the border, get it stamped and a new visa added, then bring it back to you”.
 The night Eric sent his passport away to get stamped, everyone was too drunk to remember the company they used so Eric didn’t have his passport for two months.
 By chance, he found a scrunched up envelope while cleaning a room and the address of where to find his passport was inside.
 A lovely Cambodian family had it and they even renewed it for him because they knew he was still in the country.